Dr. Gary Tanchak, D.C.

 What happens if you let a pinched nerve go untreated?

-Leaving a pinched nerve untreated can lead to permanent nerve damage.
-The results of permanent nerve damage include some of the following: muscle atrophy, decreased sensation, decreased coordination and chronic pain.
+Leaving it untreated can lead to permanent nerve damage.
+The results of permanent nerve damage include some of the following: muscle atrophy, decreased sensation, decreased coordination, and chronic pain.

 Will an EMG show a pinched nerve?